steevenakintilo/TwitterGiveawayBot/README.md

 ## Advices
 - If you don't want to set forever_loop to True run the bot once every 2 days if you run it every day or even twice a day your account may be locked then ban
-- Don't do more than 50 giveaways (well well you can't do more than 100 since new twitter/x update) per session otherwise you will probably reach twitter daily limits for tweet comment like retweet and follow
+- Don't do more than 50 giveaways otherwise this could get your account locked for doing to much likes and retweets in short time

-- If you want to add another account to the bot you have 2 options:
+- If you want to add other accounts to the bot you have 2 options:

-  1) Either add it to the configuration.yml but you won't do all the giveaways you  have already done with the other account
+  1) Either add them to the configuration.yml but you won't do all the giveaways you have already done with the other accounts
-  2) Make a copy of the folder remove everything stored on the url.txt recent_url.txt and account.txt files and store your account information to the configuration.yml and start the bot to make giveaways even the one your other accounts did
+  2) Make a copy of the folder remove everything stored on the url.txt and account.txt files and store your accounts information to the configuration.yml and start the bot to make giveaways even the one your other accounts did

 - If the bot crash during the run don't panic and just set the crash_or_no value to True on the configuration.yml file and restart the bot it will redo the giveaways you couldn't do because of the crash